StephanePeyregne/bam-mergeRef/README.md

 ## Installation

 We provide a make file to compile the code.
-You will need the bamtools library: https://github.com/pezmaster31/bamtools/wiki/Building-and-installing
+You will need C++11 and the bamtools library: https://github.com/pezmaster31/bamtools/wiki/Building-and-installing

 ## Input